atta238/Fawry_E-Commerce_Task/README.md

 # 🛒 Fawry E-Commerce System

-This is a simple Java console application that simulates a basic e-commerce system.
+This is a simple Java console application that simulates a basic e-commerce system

 ## 🚀 Features